menandmice/micetro_docs/guides/implementation-guide/installation_azure.rst

 There is the option to use an existing storage account if customers have a centralized storage account used for VM diagnostics.

-Select either a new or existing storage accoun
+Select either a new or existing storage account

 Input a username which will be used as the local administrator account for the VM which will be created.